10 Ode Examples to Explore

 An ode is a common type of poem in the English language.
 It is a lyric poem that addresses one particular subject in an elevated way.

 In other words, an ode praises an individual, object or event.
-This poetry style comes from Ancient Greece and Rome, but it carries over into modern English writing as well.
+This poetry style comes from Ancient Greece and Rome, but it also carries over into modern English writing.
+Reading examples of odes can help you understand the meaning of these wonderful poems so that you can begin writing your own.
+Check out our guide with poems about life for more!

 Top ode examples to explore